jatnnik/blog/README.md

-# jannbar
+# jatnnik.dev

-This is the code for my personal blog!
+The code for my personal blog.
+Built with Astro.